Sloth In Alabama at The Birmingham Zoo. See a Sloth in Alabama at The Birmingham Zoo as they have a few sloths that you can encounter.

-Ursus americanus is commonly known as North American Black Bear: the zoo keeps two of these bears, Betty and Sassy which are both females.
+Ursus americanus is commonly known as North American Black Bear: the zoo keeps two of these bears, Betty and Sassy who are both females.

 They were rescued from Montana, Big Sky.
-In the zoo, you can meet them at the Barbara Ingalls Shook Black Bear Trail that is located in the Alabama Wilds Trail.
+In the zoo, you can meet them at the Barbara Ingalls Shook Black Bear Trail which is located on the Alabama Wilds Trail.

 How Did the Birmingham Zoo Begin?